erik-2021/CS-499/README.md

 ## Welcome to my ePortfolio

+### Code Review
+This video is a code-review of two projects.
+I review the code and go identify some enhancements that I wish to make.
+These enhancements will be showcased below.

+(VIDEO HERE)

 ### Software design and engineering
-This video is a code-review of a project that I created in previous class.

-(VIDEO HERE)